Law School Application Toolkit

 The Law School Admissions Test (LSAT)

-The LSAT is a standardized test administered about once per month and plays a large role in law school admissions.
+The LSAT is a standardized test administered approximately ten times each year.
 All American Bar Association-approved law schools require applicants to take either the LSAT or the GRE as part of their admission process.
-The LSAT is the exam that most applicants take.
-Law Schools have not published statistics about their admissions based on the GRE.
+Most applicants take the LSAT rather than the GRE.
+Law schools admit a very small percentage of students with the GRE.

 Allow at least three months to prepare for the LSAT.
-You can prepare either on your own or by taking a class (either online or in person); you should take many practice exams.
-Take the LSAT or GRE at least one year before you plan to start law school and pick the test date that will allow you the most time to prepare for the exam.
-Check with your career adviser about the latest changes to the testing requirements.
+It is recommended that you spend between 180 and 200 hours total to prepare for the test.
+You can prepare either on your own or by taking a class (either online or in-person).
+You should take many practice exams.
+Take the LSAT or GRE at least one year before you plan to start law school, and pick the test date that will allow you the most time to prepare for the exam.
+Check with your CIL adviser about the latest changes to the testing requirements.

 Law schools consider undergraduate GPA in evaluating your application and recognize that the University of Chicago offers a rigorous curriculum with no grade inflation.
-The Law School Credential Assembly Service (LSCAS) provides law schools an analysis of your GPA and LSAT score as it compares to other University of Chicago students.
-Because law schools don’t have a preference for certain majors, you should pursue the major that interests you most since that will help you perform as well as possible.
+The Credential Assembly Service (CAS) provides law schools an analysis of your GPA and LSAT score as it compares to other University of Chicago students.
+Because law schools don’t prefer certain majors, you should pursue the major that interests you most to help you perform as well as possible.

 Since law schools generally do not interview applicants, the personal statement provides an opportunity for applicants to express themselves.
-Law schools want to know why you want to attend law school but are also interested in the motivation, values, and experiences that collectively make the applicant an interesting person of the type a committee member would like to have in class, or as a colleague.
+Law schools want to know why you want to attend law school but are also interested in the motivation, values, and experiences that collectively make the applicant someone a committee member would like to have in class, or as a colleague.
+Focus on what motivates you and experiences and people you have learned from.
 Careers in Law advisers will work with law school applicants to write compelling personal statements.
-Take a look at these sample personal statements to get started.

 Law schools generally ask for at least two academic letters of recommendation and often will allow additional recommendations which should be employment-based.
 If the applicant has been out of undergraduate school for three or more years, law schools will generally expect only one letter from a professor.
-The most useful faculty recommendations compare applicants to their peers and address writing abilities, analytical skills, and intellectual development.
-The field of study or rank of the author have no bearing on the letter; pick recommenders who know you and your work well.
+The most useful faculty recommendations compare applicants to their peers and address writing abilities, analytical skills, and intellectual development with specificity.
+The field of study or rank of the author have no bearing on the letter; pick recommenders who know you and your work well, preferably faculty from whom you have taken more than one class.

-Ask for a letter when you are still fresh in the mind of the writer.
-Through the Credential Assembly Service (CAS) on LSAC.org, the applicant can store letters for five years.
+Even if you plan on taking time off before law school, it can be a good idea to ask for a letter at the end of your fourth year when you are still fresh in the mind of the writer.
+Through the Credential Assembly Service (CAS) on LSAC.org, you can store letters for five years.

 You should give recommenders at least four weeks’ notice before the letters are due.
 For more guidance on how to approach a professor for a recommendation, please speak with a Careers in Law adviser.